UniversalDependencies/docs/_ka/index.md

 Nominals: The lemma is consistently represented as the nominative singular form, providing a straightforward and standard approach.

-Verbs: Unlike nominals, Georgian verbs lack an infinitive form, resulting in diverse lemmatization strategies:
+Verbs: Georgian verbs lack an infinitive form, resulting in diverse lemmatization strategies:
 * Verbal Noun (Masdar): Some dictionaries (Chubinashvili 1940; Tsotsanidze et al. 2014 and others) use the verbal noun as the lemma, treating it as an abstract root for verb generation.
 * Abstract Root: Some dictionaries (Tschenkeli 1965), use abstract verbal roots accompanied by valency information.
 * Third-Person Singular (Present/Future): Widely adopted by lexicographers (Chikobava 1950–1964; Oniani 1966; Rayfield 2006 and others), this approach represents lemmas as finite verb forms, supplemented with grammatical information.